mbachry/mosquitto_pyauth/README.md

 Make sure you have Python dev package installed (`apt-get install python-dev` under Debian/Ubuntu).

-Download mosquitto sources and clone this repository at the top of the mosquitto source directory.
+You must either have mosquitto header files installed globally in `/usr/include`, etc. or clone this repository at the top of the mosquitto source directory.
 Then:

     cd mosquitto_pyauth